What are the northern lights? Simply put, they are a beautiful natural phenomenon and the greatest natural light show on earth.

 Gray Line Iceland has been in the business of chasing the northern lights for a long time.
 Taking one of our northern lights tours means being in the company of experts.

-When you visit Iceland, you can join us on our Northern Lights Mystery Tour, or our Northern Lights Deluxe Tour complete with warm blanket, hot drinks and light meal.
+When you visit Iceland, you can join us on our Northern Lights Mystery Tour, or our Northern Lights Deluxe Tour complete with a warm blanket, hot drinks, and light meal.
 Or view the northern lights from the water on our Northern Lights Cruise from Reykjavik.
 You can even hop on a quad bike and travel to the top of Mount Hafrafell with our ATV and Northern Lights Tour.
 Alternatively, you can travel with us out to the Secret Lagoon and Northern Lights Hunt Tour where the northern lights look quite amazing against the rugged lava landscapes.